reserved space

 Buddhist Organisations, Centres and Forums in the UK

-This section contains links to monasteries, centres, organisations etc, a few of which I've added by request and so please be advised that these are linked on trust.
+This section contains links to monasteries, centres, organisations etc, a few of which I've added by request and so please be advised that these are linked on trust as some appear to have quite different emphases compared with what's on these pages.

 • The Buddhists' Three Jewels Website is a gateway to Burmese Websites on Buddhism and Buddhists Monasteries in UK.
 It includes information about the Tisarana Vihara in London.

-• UK Association for Buddhist Studies aims to act as a focus for UK students of Buddhism from a wide variety of backgrounds.
+• The UK Association for Buddhist Studies, which publishes a twice-yearly journal and hosts an annual conference, aims to act as a focus for UK students of Buddhism from a wide variety of backgrounds.

-• The Oxford Centre for Buddhist Studies, under the direction of Professor Richard Gombrich, aims to promote at its core the study of Buddhist texts.
-It is only just at the beginning and a campaign is being launched over the coming months, for which the next meeting will be held in Oxford on 20 March 2004.
+• The Oxford Centre for Buddhist Studies, under the academic direction of Professor Richard Gombrich, aims to promote at its core the study of Buddhist texts.
 The OCBS is actually part of a much broader umbrella called the Society for the Wider Understanding of the Buddhist tradition which recognises the need to serve not just the academic community, but Buddhist practitioners and the public in general.
-SO-WIDE will include also an international Buddhist Studies Network and outreach/accessibility projects, with many innovative ideas.
-For instance, I understand there is the intention to offer a conference to compare neurological research with the analysis of meditative states as recorded in suttas.

 • Information about Angulimala, a Buddhist Chaplaincy devoted to helping the practice of Buddhism by prisoners, whose patrons include (end '95) Vens.
 Sangharakshita, Ven Sumedho and Lord Avebury.
 The spiritual director is Phra Ajahn Khemadhammo of the Forest Hermitage